Trico-Everfire/p2-publishing-tool/README.md

 - Workshop Visibility
 - Toggleable option for PTI requirement.

+### LINUX
+Sadly, I haven't found a way to add the binaries for QT to the uploader, therefore QT 5.15.2 must be installed on your system to work.
+Sorry for the inconinience.

 ## This tool is open source, If you wish to compile and distribute this tool for other purposes, the code is open source under MIT license.